mxxcissie/AI-Document-Pipeline/README.md

 # AI Document Pipeline (RAG System)

 A production-style Retrieval-Augmented Generation (RAG) backend system for grounded question answering over custom documents.
-Built with FastAPI, FAISS, and LLMs (Ollama + Gemini), this system emphasizes modular architecture, reliability, and measurable performance through built-in metrics and caching.
+Built with FastAPI, FAISS, and LLMs (Ollama + Gemini), this system emphasizes modular design, performance optimization, and reliability through metrics and caching.

+## Key Results

+- Identified repeated LLM calls as the primary latency bottleneck (~1.6–2.6 s per query)
+- Introduced Redis caching at the RAG response layer
+- Reduced repeated-query latency to ~3.7–6.0 ms (~300×–670× speedup)
+- Built a modular RAG architecture supporting both local and cloud LLM providers

+These results highlight the impact of caching on reducing latency and improving system throughput for repeated queries.

+## System Summary

+FastAPI-based RAG backend that retrieves document context using TF-IDF vectorization and FAISS similarity search, then generates grounded responses via LLMs (Ollama/Gemini), with optional Redis caching for low-latency repeated queries.

+## Request Flow

+1. Client sends a query to `/api/rag-query`
+2. The query is vectorized using TF-IDF
+3. FAISS retrieves the top-k relevant document chunks
+4. Retrieved chunks are filtered and assembled into context
+5. The LLM generates a grounded response using the retrieved context
+6. The response is optionally cached in Redis
+7. The API returns the answer, sources, and performance metrics

 ## Overview